jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 # Tutorial

 We use the PhaseSpaceDTFE package to estimate the density and velocity fields of a GADGET-4 simulation.
-First, we load the data
+First, we load the data.

 ```@example tutorial1
 using JLD2, Plots, HDF5, ProgressMeter, PhaseSpaceDTFE